amghannam/Mini-XML-Shift-Reduce-Parser/README.md

 Document parsed successfully!
 ```
 This confirms the file is a valid document that can be generated from the specified grammar.
-Note the bottom-up derivation, ending with the start symbol.
+Note the bottom-up structure of the output, which is a rightmost derivation that ends with the start symbol (the root of the parse tree).

 ## Help